Self-hosted runtime control for agent actions

 Open source first.
 Enterprise when your team needs an operating layer.

-TrapDefense starts as an open-source, self-hosted security proxy.
+TrapDefense starts as an open-source, self-hosted runtime control layer.
 Enterprise expands the operating layer with shared policies, audit workflows, rollout support, and onboarding for serious teams.

 Open source

-Use the proxy and core policy engine for egress control, MCP integration, content scanning, PII redaction, and audit logs.
+Use the data plane and core policy engine for egress control, MCP integration, content scanning, PII redaction, and audit logs.

 MCP gateway and generic HTTP policy gate